A Fast Algorithm for Permutation Pattern Matching Based on Alternating Runs: The alternating run algorithm

 \section{The alternating run algorithm}

 We start with an outline of the alternating run algorithm.
 Its description consists of two parts.
 In Part 1 we introduce so-called \textit{matching functions}.
 These functions map runs in $P$ to sequences of adjacent runs in $T$.
-The intention behind matching functions is to restrict the search space to certain length $k$ subsequences, namely to those where all elements in a run in $P$ are mapped to elements in the corresponding sequences of runs in $T$.
+The intention behind matching functions is to restrict the search space to certain subsequences of length $k$, namely to those where all elements in a run in $P$ are mapped to elements in the corresponding sequences of runs in $T$.
 In Part~2 a dynamic programming algorithm is described.
 It checks for every matching function whether it is possible to find a compatible matching.
-This is done by finding a small set of representative elements to which the element $1$ can be mapped to, then -- for a given choice for $1$ -- finding representative values for $2$, and so on. \begin{Thm} The alternating run algorithm solves \ppm in time $\bigO^*(1.79^{\run (T)})$.
-Therefore \ppm parameterized by $\run (T)$ is in \fpt. \end{Thm}
+This is done by finding a small set of representative elements to which the element $1$ can be mapped to, then -- for a given choice for $1$ -- finding representative elements for $2$, and so on. \begin{theorem} The alternating run algorithm solves \probfont{Permutation Pattern Matching} in time $\bigO(1.79^{\run (T)}\cdot n\cdot k)$.
+Therefore, \probfont{Permutation Pattern Matching} parameterized by $\run (T)$ is in \fpt. \end{theorem}